 Repotting

-You can just cut away the foliage of the mother plant after its completely dried and dead leaving the pups to form in that same pot.
-Or, you can remove the pups after they’ve reached 4-6″ & put them in a new pot. another option is to mount them on driftwood or bark.
+Or, you can carefully remove the pups after reaching 4-6″ and put them in a new pot.
+Another option is to mount them on driftwood or bark.

 Safe For Pets

-I haven’t heard anything about these being toxic to cats or dogs.
-However, some kitties like to chew on their crunchy leaves so if yours does, you might want to keep your eye on that.
-It could make your cat sick.
+However, some kitties like to chew on their crunchy leaves, so if yours does, you might want to keep your eye on that.
+It won’t poison them, but it could make them sick.

 - About the Author